 In the fall of 2010, when plans were being made for Peace Corps' 50th anniversary celebration, two ambitious Iran volunteers decided to hold a reunion of Iran volunteers in 2011.The location was Portland, Oregon; the date coincided with Portland's annual Iranian Festival.
 The attendance was remarkable, given limited contact information, roughly 300.

 The Peace Corps Iran Association (PCIA) grew out of this desire to renew friendships among volunteers who first met in training for service in Iran.
 Contacting former volunteers has not been straightforward: Lacking a list of everyone who had served, let alone contact information, a handful of volunteers took on the task of locating, getting in touch with Iran volunteers, and networking from these contacts.
 The success of the 2011 gathering put energy into locating other volunteers and eliciting volunteers to serve on a Board of Directors of the Association when it was incorporated under Oregon law in 2012.
 At the time the Association had about 600 names in its database.
-We also became registered with the IRS as a 501-c-3 nonprofit with tax ID number 45-4989757
+We also became registered with the IRS as a 501c3 nonprofit.

 If the initial impetus for gathering was reconnecting with friends, it soon became clear that PCIA had an opportunity -- indeed, a responsibility -- to preserve the history of Peace Corps in Iran and to advocate today for an understanding between Iranians and Americans that supports peaceful relations between our countries.
 You can read our mission statement HERE.

 Over time, both our "legacy" and our "advocacy" activities have grown and diversified.
 Success in locating volunteers, under the leadership of Genna Wangsness, has led to a wealth of personal stories about living and serving in Iran.
 Genna is compiling a history which is up to 600 pages at the present time.